Introspection – Temet Nosce – Ex Tenebris Lux

 Alone in this place

-During a break prompted by burnout, while practicing meditation, I repeatedly encountered sinister figures.
-Frightening yet fascinating (though unreal), these visions revealed how deeply we can explore our inner world — observing our shadows and fears.
-More importantly, they taught me to accept and embrace them.
+During a break brought on by burnout, while practicing meditation, I repeatedly encountered sinister figures.
+Frightening yet fascinating (even if unreal), these visions revealed how deeply we can explore our inner world, to observe our shadow zones and our fears.
+More importantly, they taught me to accept and even embrace them.

-In this illustration, the demon — obsessed with persistent souls he seeks to grasp — is not merely a jailer.
-He is lonely and afraid.
-Desperate to connect, he traps souls to capture their attention, mistaking possession for companionship.
-And yet, rather than clinging to others, he should face his own fears in order to break free and move forward.
+In this illustration, the demon, obsessed with the persevering souls he tries to seize, is not merely a jailer; he is lonely and afraid.
+Desperate to form a connection, he traps souls to capture their attention, mistaking possession for companionship.
+Yet instead of clinging to others, he should confront his own fears in order to free himself and move forward.

 You are not alone.
-You can be so much more than this demon — your own inner demon — that drains your energy.
+You can be so much more than that demon, your own inner demon, that drains your energy.

 Carl G. Jung wrote: